Find common trading and investing terms

 A measure of selection risk (also known as residual risk) of a mutual fund in relation to the market.
 A positive alpha is the extra return awarded to the investor for taking a risk, instead of accepting the market return.
 For example, an alpha of 0.4 means the fund outperformed the market-based return estimate by 0.4 %. -0.6 means a fund's monthly return was 0.6 % less than would have been predicted from the change in the market alone.

-Certificates issued by a U.S. Depositary Bank, representing foreign shares held by the bank, usually by a branch or correspondent in the country of issue.
+Certificates issued by a U.S. Depository Bank, representing foreign shares held by the bank, usually by a branch or correspondent in the country of issue.
 One ADR may represent a portion of a foreign share, one share or a bundle of shares of a foreign corporation.
 If the ADR's are "sponsored" the corporation provides financial information and other assistance to the bank and may subsidize the administration of the ADR's.
 "Unsponsored" ADR's do not receive such assistance.
 ADR's carry the same currency, political and economic risks as the underlying foreign share; the prices of the two, adjusted for the SDR/ordinary ratio, are kept essentially identical by arbitrage.
-American Depositary Shares (ADS) are a similar form of certification.
+American Depository Shares (ADS) are a similar form of certification.

 An option contract that can be exercised at any time between the date of purchase and the expiration date.
 Most exchange-traded options are American style.